"Education is the only thing no-one can ever take away from you" - Educate to Empower Programme Participant

 Our first cohort of programme grantees selected in September 2020 are pursuing a range of learning opportunities; from returning to school to take their O Levels and A Levels with the ambition to go on to university to study Law, to a social care course, professional make-up course and an English as a foreign language course.

 One of these participants is an 18-year-old Maltese girl, Phoenix (name changed), from a single parent family with five siblings, who have been affected by domestic violence.
 Phoenix had to drop out of school due to ill health, and has also had to work since she was 14 to help support the family.
 She wanted to go back to sixth form to study for her A Levels, and ultimately aims to become a lawyer.

 Phoenix is a very determined and inspirational young woman, and FIDEM, in partnership with one of our supporters, is supporting her to go back to school and pursue her studies by providing school books, a laptop and other vital educational materials.
 We look forward to standing alongside Phoenix in her educational journey on a long-term basis, both practically and emotionally.

-Make a donation to our Educate to Empower Programme here.
+Support women and girls to transform their future through the power of education by making a donation to our Educate to Empower Programme here.

 Watch this space to find out when our Educate to Empower Programme will next be open to new applicants to join our third cohort.